Palash90/site-assets/target/blogs/setting-up-a-site/part-3.md

 }
 ```

-In a nutshell, my javascript file is working as the datasource for my front end and this consolidated data is generated through a script, much like replicating the `Insert`, `Update` and `Delete` statements of a database while the `select` queries are being handled in front end using a map traverse function.
+In a nutshell, the javascript file is working as a datasource for front end and this consolidated data is generated through a script, much like replicating the `INSERT`, `UPDATE` and `DELETE` statements of a database while the `SELECT` queries are being handled in front end using the map traverse function.

 ## The automation trick
 Once I achieved this, I found I missed running the script.
 Then I figured out, this can be easily handled by a `pre-commit` script during `git commit`.
 I used this trick to automate the whole process.